+FS (Goal-Safety):

-FS (Goal - Safety): The focus of FS reviews is on assuring that only cases with an SDM risk level score of high or very high or with appropriate overrides remain open.
+The focus of FS reviews is to assure that cases with an SDM risk level score of high or very high or with appropriate overrides remain open.
 This area of focus was identified for two reasons:

-- As a part of Louisiana's CFSR PIP, State Office Program Managers have been providing mentoring to FS supervisors and have identified cases open in FS even though no immediate or impending danger to the child can be articulated.
-(PIP Items PS 1, AS 5, BM 5.1 5.5) - The safety model of the National Resource Center for Child Protective Services recommends that referrals for ongoing services be based on the safety decision.
-Therefore, FS should be provided to families in which there is immediate and/or impending danger to a child.
+- As part of Louisiana's CFSR PIP, state office program managers have been providing mentoring to FS supervisors and have identified cases open in FS even though no immediate or impending danger to the child can be articulated.
+(PIP Items-PS1, AS 5, BM 5.1-5.5) - The safety model of the National Resource Center for Child Protective Services recommends that referrals for ongoing services be based on the safety decision.
+Therefore, FS should be provided to families in which there is immediate and/or impending danger to the child.

-The FS case reviews are consistent with CFSR Safety Outcome 2, Item 3, Services to Children in the Home; and Item 4, Risk of Harm.
-Both of these items were rated as Areas Needing Improvement and are addressed in Louisiana's PIP.
+The FS case reviews are consistent with the CFSR Safety Outcome 2, Item 3, Services to Children in the Home, and Item 4, Risk and Harm.
+Both items were rated as Areas Needing Improvement and are addressed in LA.'s PIP.

 Supervisors will review the SDM risk level and override information at the 90 day staffing on each FS case.
-The supervisor and worker will jointly assess to assure the SDM scoring is accurate and appropriate overrides have been applied.
-Workers will be instructed to work with the family and service providers to transition toward case closure with needed aftercare in place on cases with low and moderate SDM risk levels and all children are assessed to be safe.
+The supervisor and worker will jointly assess to assure the SDM scoring is accurate and appropriate overrides are applied.
+Workers will be instructed to work with the family and service providers to transition toward case closure with needed aftercare in place on cases with low to moderate SDM risk levels, and all children are assessed to be safe.